stonepros/stone/doc/releases/mimic.rst

      # ceph pg dump pgs_brief | cut -d " " -f 1 | xargs -n1 ceph pg scrub

-   You should take into consideration that this forced scrub may possibly have a negative impact on your Ceph clients' performance.
+   You should take into consideration that this forced scrub may possibly have a negative impact on your Stone clients' performance.

 #.
 Make sure your cluster is stable and healthy (no down or
    recovering OSDs).
 (Optional, but recommended.)